Air Conditioning Planning Permission & Listed Building Consent

 Planning Permission for air conditioning units.

 It used to be that planning permission was commonly required for nearly all forms of air conditioning equipment.
 The main concerns of planning authorities was around noise and external the appearance of the air conditioning condenser units.

-However, new rules have come into force regarding planning permission for domestic air source heat pumps (i.e. air conditioning units) installations.
+However, new rules have come into force in December 2011 regarding planning permission for domestic air source heat pumps (i.e. air conditioning units) installations.
 These new rules mean planning permission will is no longer an issue.

 Air source heat pumps will now join the ranks of the likes of solar PV, solar thermal and biomass boilers, and are now classified as a permitted development in England.
 There is a catch as there a few stipulations and the following criteria must be met:

 - That there is no wind turbine at the property

 - It meets additional criteria if you live in a listed building, in a conservation area or a World Heritage Site

 - The external unit is less than 0.6 m3 in size